esfu/vtitle/README.md

 # vtitle

-like `el-tooltip` of Vue.js plugins for h5.
+Like el-tooltip of Vue.js plugins with Mobile HTML5.

 ## Usage